mturk/svcbatch/docs/examples/apachetomcat.md

 After creating a service, edit `winservice.bat` file and modify JAVA_HOME to your actual jdk location.
 You can replace that line with JRE_HOME.
-You can set JAVA_HOME or JRE_HOME inside System Environment, but then you must remove the `/s` switch inside servicemgr.bat `sc create ...` command, because with `/s` switch, SvcBatch will remove any *unsafe* environment variable.
+You can set JAVA_HOME or JRE_HOME directly inside System Environment.

 That's it!
 Now, just type ...
 ```cmd